-Horses have been trained as a riding animal for over 4000 years.
+Horses have been trained as riding animals for over 4,000 years.
 The science behind this is considerably less old.
-It wasn’t until halfway through the 20th century that people started to gain interest in learning processes in animals.
-Mainly in the past couple of decades a lot of research has been done on horses in general and the equestrian sport in particular.
+It wasn’t until halfway through the 20th Century that people started to gain interest in the learning processes of animals.
+In the past couple of decades, a great deal of research has been carried out into horses in general, and equestrian sports in particular.

 Horse riders may work towards achieving very different objectives in their horse’s training.
-For example, the goals of a dressage rider are very different from an eventing rider’s.
+For example, the goals of a dressage rider are very different from an event rider’s.
 However, we all train our horses in five areas: coordination, endurance, strength, speed and suppleness.
-What you focus on, is dependent on your discipline.
+What you focus on, depends upon your discipline.

 These five training components are called the ‘motoric properties’.
 In a sports context, they are not practiced as separate training disciplines.
 Sports training always involves combinations of at least some of these elements.
-And ultimately, they are all needed to build a strong and long-lasting athlete.
+And ultimately, they are all needed to build a strong athlete for the long-term.

-Coordination is important in every branche of equestrian sports.
-With this many injuries are easily prevented.
-With coordination we mean that your horse knows where he puts down his feet.
-To train your horse’s coordination, it’s best to do difficult exercises briefly and often.
-Slowly your horse will become more and more skillful in this.
-If you continue these exercises for too long, chances are that your horse will become tired and his coordination will get worse.
+Coordination is important in every branch of equestrian sports.
+With good coordination, many injuries can be easily prevented.
+By coordination, we mean that the horse knows how to place its feet carefully.
+To enhance and train the horse’s coordination, it is best to perform difficult exercises briefly and often.
+Slowly, the horse will become increasingly skillful in this.
+If these exercises are continued for too long, chances are that the horse will become tired and its coordination will worsen.

-It may not come as a surprise, but pole work is a good way of training your horse’s coordination.
-He really needs to lift up his feet high enough and put them down between the poles.
-Do you want to make it a bit harder?
-Use cavaletti.
+Unsurprizingly, pole work is a good way to train a horse’s coordination.
+With this, the horse really needs to lift up their feet high enough and put them down between the poles.
+For a little extra challenge, cavalettis can be used.
 These are just a little higher than normal poles.
-You can choose to ride over the poles, to lead your horse by hand over them, or to place a few in the lunging circle.
+You can ride over the poles, lead your horse by hand over them, or to place a few in the lunging circle.
 Alternating between these exercises helps add variety.

-For jumping and eventing riders a good exercise is to jump in-and-outs.
-In this exercise your horse jumps over twee (low) jumps right after each other, without an extra canter jump in between.
-This way he learns to estimate even better where he needs to land and where he needs to jump off.
+For jumping and event riders, a good exercise for coordination includes ‘jump in-and-outs’.
+In this, the horse jumps over two (low) jumps consecutively, without an extra canter stride in between.
+In this way, the horse can learn to estimate even better where it needs to take-off and land.

-Dressage riders can make it hard for their horse by making a turn while going backwards.
-Do make sure he only performs this when you ask him to.
-Of course you wouldn’t want him to make a sudden turn while riding a test.
+Dressage riders can challenge their horse by making a turn, while going backwards.
+Do make sure the horse only performs this when you ask it to though - sudden turns are, of course, not desirable, while riding a test!

-Training your horse’s endurance is also important in each discipline, here too mainly to prevent injuries.
-If your horse gets tired during training, he will start tripping more easily or lose his focus.
+Training the horse’s endurance capacity is also important in all disciplines, here too, mainly to prevent injuries.
+If the horse gets tired during training, it may will begin to trip more easily, or lose focus.

-To train the endurance, it is best to train on a low intensity for a long time.
-In the endurance sport this is called LSD training, long slow distance.
-When you’re focusing on endurance it’s better to twice a week work on relaxation for one and a half hour, than to do difficult exercises for half an hour.
+To train for endurance, it is best to train on a low intensity for a long time.
+In endurance sport this is called Long Slow Distance (LSD) training.
+When focused on endurance, it is better to work on relaxation twice a week for one and a half hours, than to try difficult exercises for half an hour.

-If you want to make this training more difficult, it is very important to never increase speed and distance at the same time.
-First you make sure your horse can handle a longer training at a lower speed, before your start increasing the intensity.
+If you want to make this training more difficult, it is essential to not increase speed and distance at the same time.
+Firstly, ensure that the horse can handle a longer training at a slower speed, before beginning to increase the intensity.

-Strength training is mainly important for jumping and collection in dressage.
-This does not mean that horses in other disciplines don’t have to do any strength training.
-Just the correct carriage of a rider requires a significant effort from a horse.
+Strength training is particularly important for jumping and collection in dressage.
+This does not mean that horses in other disciplines don’t benefit from strength training.
+Merely that the correct carriage of a rider requires a significant effort from a horse.

-In strength training it is important to repeat exercises, with moments of resting in between.
-You do have to make sure you don’t do the exercises to often in a row, otherwise you’re training endurance.
-Besides that, it’s good to slowly build up strength training.
-Too much at once will not make your horse stronger.
+In strength training, it is important to repeat exercises, with moments of rest in between.
+It is imperative that the exercises are not repeated too often in a row, as this is endurance training.
+Alongside this, it’s good to slowly build up strength training.
+Too much at once will not make the horse stronger.

-The right speed is mainly important in racing, jumping and eventing.
-It is important to start this after coordination, endurance and strength are good enough.
+The right speed is particularly important in racing, jumping and eventing.
+It is important to start speed training after coordination, endurance and strength have been built up to adequate levels.
 This prevents a lot of injuries.
-Speed is always trained on a firm, flat surface.
+Speed training is always carried out on a firm, flat surface.

-When you’re training speed, you’re training your horse to go fast for a long time.
-This can be done through interval training.
-In a more intensive interval training you can use a heart rate monitor to check when your horse’s heart rate comes above the ‘turning point’.
-When this happens, the muscles are not getting any oxygen anymore.
+Training for speed means training the horse to go fast for a long time.
+This can be achieved through interval training.
+In more intensive interval training, a heart rate monitor can be used to check when the horse’s heart-rate exceeds the ‘turning point’.
+When this happens, the muscles do not receive oxygen.
 This is called anaerobic conditioning.
-Lactic acid is created and at a certain point the muscles will acidify.
-The goal is to get above this turning point for a maximum of two minutes.
-Generally that point lies around 150-170 beats per minute.
-The average heart rate of a trained horse in canter lies around 110-120 beats per minute.
+Lactic acid is created, and at a certain point the muscles will acidify.
+The goal is to exceed this turning point for a maximum of two minutes.
+Generally, this point is at around 150-170 beats per minute.
+The average heart rate of a trained horse in canter is at around 110-120 beats per minute.

 The most important thing in interval training is resting.
-Especially in anaerobic training, your horse really needs to rest to recover.
-These resting moments should be five or six times as long as the peaking moment.
-If you spend two minutes in a gallop, you let your horse rest in a slow pace for ten to twelve minutes.
-In aerobic training, in which the heart rate does not come above the turning point, the resting moment needs to be twice as long as the peaking moment.
+Especially in anaerobic training, your horse really needs to rest afterwards to recover.
+These resting moments should be five- or six times as long as the peak moment.
+If the horse spends two minutes in a gallop, it should be rested in a slow pace for ten to twelve minutes.
+In aerobic training, in which the heart-rate does not exceed the turning point, the rest interval needs to be twice as long as the peak interval.

-Especially when your horse has become a bit stiff in his body because of other kinds of training.
-This is also the basis for the dressage sport, training your horse’s agility.
-Many riders from other disciplines ride dressage in between other training because of this.
-Riding circles, serpentines and tempo changes can do a lot for the suppleness of your horse.
+Suppleness training is particularly useful when the horse has become a bit stiff in the body from other kinds of training.
+This is also the basis for dressage in enhancing the horse’s agility.
+Many riders from other disciplines ride dressage in between other training, as it enhances suppleness.
+Riding circles, serpentines and tempo changes can really improve the suppleness of the horse.

-Within training you can mainly make use of circles can be especially useful in suppleness training.
-These circles can be made smaller and smaller, as soon as your horse is ready.
-Besides that, you can ride half-passes or again ride across cavaletti.
-While riding you can also stretch your horses muscles by asking for flexion or full extension of the neck.
-If you think these kinds of exercises are difficult, it can be useful to take a few lessons with a dressage instructor.
+Making use of circles can be especially useful in suppleness training.
+These circles can be made smaller and smaller, as soon as the horse is ready and warmed-up.
+Riding half-passes or across cavaletti’s can also help with suppleness.
+While riding, you can also stretch the horses muscles by asking for flexion or full extension of the neck.
+If you find these kinds of exercises difficult, it can be useful to take a few lessons with a dressage instructor.

 Training with technology

-By means of technology you can check if your training has an effect on your horse.
-For example, you could use a special heart rate monitor for horses.
-Besides that, you can use the IPOS Rein Sensors to check if your horse is making progress in some of the motoric properties.
+With technology, you can check the effects that training has had on the horse.
+For example, special heart-rate monitors are available for use on horses.
+Alternatively, Ipos Technology’s Rein Sensors can be used to check if the horse is making progress in some of the motoric properties.

 It takes two to tango

-Within equestrian sports both horse and rider are an athlete.
-This means not only your horse needs to be fit, but you too.
-You could of course focus on the motoric properties.
-It is most important you work on your endurance in your personal training.
-When you get tired, you will notice that you become worse, both mentally and physically.
-You become less focused and will start to get in the way of your horse’s movements.
+Within equestrian sports, both horse and rider are athletes.
+The rider needs to be fit, as well as the horse.
+The rider can also focus on training their own motoric properties.
+It is most important to work on endurance in personal training.
+With tiredness, riding capabilities worsen, both mentally and physically.
+Tired riders are less focused and that can interfere with the horse’s movements.

-To improve your endurance, you could start running a few times a week.
-Endurance is a skill that is easy to check up on.
-You could make use of a heart rate monitor for this.
-By keeping good track of your progress, you can see if your personal training has effect and continues to do so.
+To improve endurance, running a few times a week can help.
+Endurance is can be easily checked using a heart-rate monitor.
+By keeping good track of progress, you can see if your personal training is effective and continues to be.